Business Administration, MBA (Full-time)

 - Complete all required courses, but fall below a 3.0 cumulative G.P.A. requirement, they will not be eligible to graduate.
 In this case, the students may retake up to two courses to improve their G.P.A. to a 3.0 or higher, as long as the total number of course retakes in the program does not exceed two courses.

-In extraordinary circumstances, a student may be permitted to earn one additional "C" or retake one additional course at the program Director's discretion, as long as all other graduation requirements are met.
+In extraordinary circumstances, a student may be permitted to earn one additional "C" or retake one additional course at the Graduate Director's discretion, as long as all other graduation requirements are met.

 Tuition and Fees